jakazzy/leaderboard/README.md

  * My motivation to be an entrepreneur

 # Structure
 As part of initiatives to better appreciate understand HTML, CSS and version control, the scope of this work is to design a simple static website with an image, HTML tags for links and apply basic CSS styles to the HTML.
 To better appreciate version control, the website must be pushed to a remote repository on github with a README.md file written in markdown language.
+The README.md must contain an application of the following:
+* Header
+* Text
+* List
+* Table
+* Picture
+* Emoji

 # Authors
 Jida Asare
 link to my t